Traveling to Canada, Mexico, or Adjacent Islands

 - Valid Canadian Visa, if citizens from your home country need one.
 (Check with the Canadian Consulate).

 - Proof of Financial Support other than your I-20 or DS-2019, e.g. original financial certification form and supporting documents.

 - Documentation of MIT enrollment (letter from department, unofficial transcript, MIT ID card, etc.)

-Please be advised that entry into the US is at the sole discretion of the US Border and Customs Protection (USBCP) Immigration Officer at the US border.
+Please be advised that entry into the US is at the sole discretion of the U.S. Customs and Border Protection (USCBP) Officer at the U.S. Port-of-Entry.